Do you find yourself traveling often, perhaps for work or pleasure?

 You earn 1 point for virtually every dollar you spend (on eligible purchases of course).

-Enjoy a welcome bonus of 7,500 points after you spend $1,000 within the first 3 months of card membership (that’s good for a $100 statement credit).
+Enjoy a welcome bonus of 7,500 points after you spend $1,000 within the first 3 months of card membership.
+Now check this, every 7,500 points you earn can be redeemed for a $100 statement credit toward any airline ticket, any hotel stay, car rental, or cruise.
+Yeah, you can earn that pretty quick with this card.

-There is no annual fee, a 0% APR on purchases for up to 12 months (after the intro period the APR is a variable rate, currently 17.24%-22.24%), and your travel rewards have no restrictions or blackout dates.
+There is no annual fee, a 0% APR on purchases and balance transfers for 15 months (after the intro period the APR is a variable rate, currently 17.24%-22.24%), and your travel rewards have no restrictions or blackout dates.

 Your points are redeemable for flights on any airline, stays at any hotel, and car rentals with any company.
 You will also get American Express’ protection from fraudulent charges and extensions on manufacturer’s warranties on eligible purchases.